ropensci/roweb3/content/blog/2022-01-13-transparency2021/index.md

 In 2021, we did not receive any Code of Conduct incident reports.

 We acknowledge that a lack of incident reports does not mean everyone feels comfortable participating.
-If in doubt, please contact us at conduct at ropensci.org.
+This code of conduct belongs to the community.
+We welcome your feedback at any time by emailing conduct at ropensci.org.